-Colts Linebacker, Edwin Jackson, Killed By Suspected Drunk Driver Ahead of Super Bowl LII
+Colts Linebacker Edwin Jackson Killed By Suspected Drunk Driver Ahead Of Super Bowl LII

 Colts linebacker Edwin Jackson was killed after he was hit by a suspected drunk driver.
-He was 26 years old.
-NBC Sports reports that Jackson was standing with another man on the emergency shoulder of the Interstate 70 when a pickup truck sped into the shoulder and hit the football player.
+He was 26-years-old.
+NBC Sports reports that Jackson was standing with another man on the emergency shoulder of Interstate 70 when a pickup truck sped into the shoulder and hit the football player.
 The 54-year-old man who was with Jackson at the time also died.

-Social media tributes have poured for the linebacker since the news of his death went public.
-Pat McAfee, retired placekicker and punter for the Indianapolis Colts called Jackson one of his favorite teammates on Twitter.
+Social media tributes have poured in for the linebacker since the news of his death went public.
+Pat McAfee, the retired placekicker and punter for the Indianapolis Colts, called Jackson one of his favorite teammates on Twitter.

 “Just learned about the passing of one of my favorite teammates..
 Always happy.. always uplifting.. always humble..he was a true shining light on this earth..Such an incredibly sad day for anybody who has ever been lucky enough to be around or befriend Edwin Jackson..
 RIP Ed..damn.”

-Sports reporter, Stephen Holder wrote: “I cannot possibly explain to you how nice a human being Edwin Jackson was.
-RIP Pound Cake.”
+“I cannot possibly explain to you how nice a human being Edwin Jackson was.
+RIP Pound Cake,” sports reporter Stephen Holder wrote.

 Authorities say that the driver of the truck tried to escape from the scene on foot but he was eventually captured by the police.
 His name is Alex Cabrera Gonsales.
 According to NBC Sports, the 37-year-old man was driving without a license and he was inebriated.

-The Indy Star reports that the crash happened shortly before 4 a.m.
+The Indianapolis Star reports that the crash happened shortly before 4 a.m.

 #BREAKING: Colts player Edwin Jackson struck and killed by suspected drunk driver on I-70 https://t.co/XDTipTnjvL pic.twitter.com/uAsr4SWJFk